 - He started speaking at the age of 4 years, and people did not consider him a brilliant boy.

-- At home, he received instructions on Judaism and violin while started school at the age of five.
+- At home, he received instructions on Judaism and violin while starting school at the age of five.

 - He self-taught geometry and algebra when he reached the age of 12 years.

-- Till the age of 14, he himself learned calculus and became mastered in integral and differential calculus.
+- Till the age of 14, he learned calculus and became mastered integral and differential calculus.

 - Albert Einstein became unsuccessful in an exam to qualify to be educated as an electrical engineer.

 - He then decided to study physics and mathematics so that he could become a teacher in the future.

 9. What Nationality Was Albert Einstein – Albert Einstein Nationality